andreitoma8/learn-solidity-hacks/README.md

 ### POC

 -   Contracts: [SignatureReplay.sol](contracts/SignatureReplay.sol)
--   Tests: `yarn test test/signatureReplay.ts`
+-   Tests: `yarn hardhat test test/signatureReplay.ts`

 In the PoC, the user will sign a message from user A of a Safe contract to allow the user B to withdraw 1 Ether from the MultiSig contract.
 The attacker will then replay the signature to withdraw 1 Ether from the Safe contract.